LORNeer/MC-Server-Rules/Rules-EN.md

 1.3 No Cheating
 1.4 No Griefing
 1.5 No Spamming
-1.6 No stealing (random chests in the wild dont apply) 1.7 No Bug abuse (Mojang intended bugs are allowed)
+1.6 No Stealing (random chests in the wild dont apply) 1.7 No Bug abuse (Mojang intended bugs are allowed)
 1.8 **One** account per Player
 1.9 Mild trolling is welcome